Clarifying the Mysteries of Light Bulb Terminology: What Electricians Say

 FAQ Section:

-Can I utilize the LED bulb in fixtures which requires incandescent bulbs?
+Can I make use of LED bulbs in a fixture that requires incandescent bulbs?

-Yes, but you have be sure that the bulb has the correct shape and wattage for the fixture.
+Yes, but it is important be sure that the bulb has the correct shape and wattage for the fixture.

-Which is the best efficient bulb?
+What is the most energy-efficient bulb?